 Alzheimer's disease is a chronic, neurodegenerative disorder of the aging population that results in progressive cognitive and behavioral dysfunction.
-Affecting approximately 50 million adults worldwide, Alzheimer's disease is the most common form of dementia and a worldwide concern.
-It is generally projected that the rate of Alzheimer's disease diagnosis and the costs to healthcare worldwide will increase.
+Affecting approximately 50 million adults worldwide, Alzheimer's disease is the most common form of dementia.
+The rate of Alzheimer's disease diagnosis and the costs to healthcare worldwide will increase.

 Do you know current management recommendations for Alzheimer's disease?
 Test your knowledge with this quick quiz.